hasura/graphql-engine/rfcs/lsp-rename-symbol.md

 - Implement the `textDocument/rename` request handler in the language server component of the VSCode extension.
 - Parse the request parameters (`textDocument`, `position`, `newName`) to identify the symbol to be renamed and the new name.
-- Determine the scope of the rename operation (e.g., file, workspace) based on the textDocument.uri.

 #### b.
 Perform Symbol Renaming